locoframework/loco-js/README.md

     // must be the same as notifications_size defined in initializers/loco.rb;
     // next batch of notifications will be fetched immediately after max size is reached
     size: 100,                           // (optional) 100 by default

-    // the optional disconnectedForTooLong function will be called after a specified
-    // time with the "time since disconnection" passed as an argument
-    allowedDisconnectionTime: 10,        // (optional) 10 by default [sec]

-    disconnectedForTooLong: (disconnectedSinceTime) => {},
   },

   // (optional) if provided - Loco-JS uses an absolute path